department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/mhv-medications.md

 - Notes: H1 pending final decision as of 6/28

 **2) Medications list - NEW**
-- URL: www.va.gov/my-health/about-medications/medications/
+- URL: www.va.gov/my-health/medications/
 - Breadcrumb:
   - desktop: My HealtheVet > About Medications > Medications
   - mobile: < My HealtheVet
 - Title tag: Medications | Veterans Affairs
-- Notes: H1 pending final decision as of 6/28
+- Notes: [On 6/30 in slack](https://dsva.slack.com/archives/C04DRS3L9NV/p1688070170040299) we decided that the breadcrumbs will act as if the 'about' landing page page is a parent of medications list, but the page will not be an official parent of medications from a URL standpoint.
+H1 pending final decision as of 6/28

 **3) Meidcation details - NEW**
 - URL: www.va.gov/my-health/medications/[medicationID]/
 - Breadcrumb:
-  - desktop: My HealtheVet > About Medications > Medications > [H1 of page]
+  - desktop: My HealtheVet > Medications > [H1 of page]
   - mobile: < My HealtheVet
 - Title tag: [H1] - Medications | Veterans Affairs
 - Notes: